marmelab/react-admin/docs/useRecordContext.md

 ## Fallback Mode

 Some react-admin components accept an optional record prop.
-Thes ecomponents can be used both inside a `RecordContext`, and with a custom record prop - without creating a custom record context.
+These components can be used both inside a `RecordContext`, and with a custom record prop - without creating a custom record context.

 You can do the same: just accept a `record` component prop, and pass the props as parameter to the hook.
 If the record is undefined, `useRecordContext` will return the record from the context.
 If it is defined, `useRecordContext` will return the record from the props.

+{% raw %}
 ```jsx
 const BookAuthor = (props) => {
     const record = useRecordContext(props);